j2969719/doublecmd-plugins/dubuild.md

 - `pack_to_tarballs.sh`: pack all plugins into separate archives,  i.e. `make dist`, but for all plugins.<br>
 - `run_ldd.sh`: generates a list of required libraries (`plugins/dist/.broken.log`, for all plugins) that are not installed on your system.
 See [FAQ: This is not a valid plugin](https://doublecmd.github.io/doc/en/faq.html#not_valid).

+Note:<br>
-Note: If you are not a programmer or if you rarely build programs and libraries from source, then installing a large number of development packages can be inconvenient for several reasons: a good solution might be to use the same version of your operation system in a virtual machine (QEMU, VirtualBox and so on) or a minimal installation of Debian/Ubuntu in chroot (schroot, sbuild, pbuilder)
+If you are not a programmer or if you rarely build programs and libraries from source, then installing a large number of development packages can be inconvenient for several reasons: a good solution might be to use the same version of your operation system in a virtual machine (QEMU, VirtualBox and so on) or a minimal installation of Debian/Ubuntu in chroot (schroot, sbuild, pbuilder)

 ---